 In addition to her orchestral work, Ms. Hornung enjoys an active recital career with recent performances including music by Brahms, Schumann, Schubert, Marx, Debussy, Purcell and Handel as well as Christmas, Spiritual and Folk repertoire.
 She has toured the United States and Europe as a soloist and ensemble member with the American Spiritual Ensemble, a group of professional singers dedicated to the preservation and performance of Negro Spirituals.

 Soprano Casey Peden and Lisa have been presenting duet recitals including works of Haydn, Purcell and Handel as well as a variety of folk arrangements.
-They have collaborated with John Ried Coulter, Alison Kilgannon, and Robert Hall.
-Their most recent venture saw them in Ontario singing with The Sudbury Studio Singers and the Sudbury University Chorus, performing Canadian Folk Songs arranged for SATB choir with alto and soprano soloists, arranged by Robert
+They have collaborated with Mr. John Ried Coulter, Dr. Alison Kilgannon, and Professor Robert Hall.
+Their most recent venture saw them in Ontario singing Elijah with Peter McGillivray as Elijah, and before that, performing Folk Songs of the Four Seasons by Vaughan Williams as well as Canadian Folk Songs, both works arranged by Robert Hall for SATB choir with alto and soprano soloists.
+Lisa and Casey always enjoy their collaborations with Bob, Sudbury Studio Singers and the Sudbury University Chorus.

 Having performed across Western Canada, the United States and Europe, Lisa is always happy to be close to home with the Saskatoon Symphony Orchestra.
-She enjoyed singing Bach's Magnificat with the SSO and the SSO Chorus in May of 2018, as well as Handel's Messiah in December of 2018.
-Upcoming engagements for Lisa include Handel's Messiah and Mendelssohn’s Elijah.
+She enjoyed singing Bach's Magnificat and Handel's Messiah with the orchestra and the SSO Chorus in the past season.
+In addition to her recital work, upcoming engagements for Lisa include Handel's Messiah in December 2020, and Bach's Mass in B Minor in the spring of 2021.

-Well known and respected as a soloist, teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan with her husband John.
+Well known as a teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan with her husband John.
+They have two grown children and enjoy their German Shepherd and time at the cottage.